PROG38263-W22/Lab2/README.md

-# Lab 3 - Version Control Refresher and Hello World Web PHP App
+# Lab 2 - Version Control Refresher and Hello World Web PHP App

 ## Version Control Refresher

 Git has become almost the universal standard for modern software version control.
-If you haven't used it before or could use a refresher, this section includes links to useful guides and a stronly recommended interactive tutorial.
+If you haven't used it before or could use a refresher, this section includes links to useful guides and a strongly recommended interactive tutorial.
 You are strongly encouraged to at least complete the interactive tutorial.

 * Interactive Tutorial: <https://learngitbranching.js.org/>
 * Git resources from GitHub: <https://try.github.io/>